Wheeler sets franchise record as Jets blank Wild

 Connor Hellebuyck made 31 saves and Blake Wheeler became the leading points-scorer in franchise history as the Winnipeg Jets recorded a 6-0 shutout over the Minnesota Wild on Saturday in Saint Paul, Minn.
 Wheeler earned a goal and an assist on Saturday, giving him 616 points in his career with the Jets/Atlanta Thrashers franchise.
 Ilya Kovalchuk held the previous record with 615 points.

-After recording only a .867 save percentage and a 1-3-0 record over his previous four games, Hellebuyck broke out of his slump in impressive fashion.
-It was Hellebuyck's third shutout of the season and his second career blanking of the Wild.
-Patrik Laine scored his 12th and 13th goals for the forward's second multi-goal game of the season.
-Josh Morrissey also had two assists as the Jets reached the six-goal plateau for the second time this season.
+After recording only an .867 save percentage and an 1-3-0 record over his previous four games, Hellebuyck broke out of his slump in impressive fashion.
+It was Hellebuyck's third shutout of the season, and his second career blanking of the Wild.
+Patrik Laine scored his 12th and 13th goals for the forward's second multi-goal game of the season, both against the Wild.
+Josh Morrissey had three assists as the Jets reached the six-goal plateau for the second time this season.

 Zach Parise had perhaps Minnesota's best chance, a short-range shot near the end of the first period that was deflected on a nice save from Hellebuyck.
 Mark Scheifele scored his team-leading 17th goal, while Nikolaj Ehlers and Logan Shaw also scored for Winnipeg.